-Since her childhood cooking with her grandparents on their ranch in Victoria, Texas, Sarah Grueneberg knew she was destined to work in the culinary world.
 Originally from Houston, Grueneberg moved to Chicago in 2005 to join the team at the award-winning Spiaggia under the leadership of Tony Mantuano.
 Beginning as a line cook, she quickly rose the ranks to Chef di Cucina in 2008 and then Executive Chef in 2010.
-During her tenure as Executive Chef, Spiaggia was awarded one Michelin Star for three consecutive years

 After graduating from culinary school in 2001, she started her first career-changing job with a position at the iconic Brennan’s of Houston and by 2003 was named the restaurant’s youngest female sous chef.
-Grueneberg has traveled throughout Italy, Asia, Europe and the U.S., which has inspired her culinary approach of “following the food” and truly understanding “the dish” by knowing the people and culture that created it.
+Grueneberg has traveled throughout Italy, Asia, Europe and the U.S., which has inspired her culinary approach as chef/partner of Monteverde Restaurant & Pastificio, the restaurant she opened in November 2015 with longtime friend Meg Sahs.